-1974 - The National Science Foundation Authorization Act 1979 - A Missouri law, which required that abortions in the second or third trimester be performed in hospitals, is found unconstitutional.
+1974 - The National Science Foundation Authorization Act prohibits federally funded research using fetal tissue.
+1979 - A Missouri law, which required that abortions in the second or third trimester be performed in hospitals, is found unconstitutional.
+Reproductive Health Services, Supreme Court upholds a Washington state law declaring that "life begins at conception" and barring the use of public facilities for abortions.